chiefbrob/starredrepos/README.md

-# builder_laravel
+# Laravel Builder Template

-This is a template repository used to build Laravel Applications for chiefbrob/builder
+This template allows you to quickly start building laravel applications from scratch.

 # Using Template

+Setup Environment

 Copy `.env.example` to `.env`
 Update `APP_NAME`, `APP_URL`